Agent Experience

 DevEx recognized that great tools lead to better software.
 Clear APIs, excellent documentation, seamless workflows, and minimal friction became the hallmarks of developer-loved platforms.
 Companies like Stripe, Vercel, and GitHub proved that great DevEx drives adoption.

-Now, as AI agents become more autonomous and capable, a new discipline emerges: Agent Experience (AgentEx).
-This is about designing systems that AI agents can navigate, understand, and operate within effectively.
+Now, as AI agents become more autonomous and capable, a new discipline emerges: Agent Experience (AX).
+AX refers to the holistic experience AI agents have when interacting with a product, platform, or system.
+It encompasses how easily agents can access, understand, and operate within digital environments to achieve user-defined goals.

-AgentEx is fundamentally different from UX and DevEx.
+AX is fundamentally different from UX and DevEx.
 Agents don't have emotions or personal preferences, but they do have capabilities, constraints, and goals.
-AgentEx focuses on making systems that are agent-readable, agent-operable, and agent-optimizable.
+AX focuses on making systems that are agent-readable, agent-operable, and agent-optimizable.
+It's about crafting product experiences specifically for AI agents, with clean APIs, machine-ready documentation, and workflows that enable seamless agent collaboration.

 Understanding the Differences